 Glaciers, ice caps, and lava fields give Iceland the title “Land of Fire and Ice.”
 The Nordic Island has 32 volcanic systems with 130 active and inactive volcanoes.
 Another 30 lie under the surface.
 Like mountains, the major ones have names like Katla, Krafla and.
 Askja.
 Currently, Holuhran is the most recent to erupt (2014).
 It’s located in the middle of the island.
 Icelanders have grown used to them, and most cities and towns are built far enough away to avoid the spewing ash and glacial flooding.
 Tourists anxious to photograph them can do so safely by tuning in to the local news.

 Competing with volcanoes and lava fields for the attention of travelers, glaciers cover about 11 percent of the island.
-The glaciers are also named, and there are 269 of them including ice caps, mountain, alpine, piedmont, cirque, and outlet glaciers.
-With an area of 8, 300 sq km, Vatnajokull is the largest ice cap and the largest glacier in Europe.
+The glaciers are also named, and there are 269 of them including ice caps, mountains, alpine, piedmont, cirque, and outlet glaciers.
+With an area of 8, 300 sq km, Vatnajokull is Europe’s largest glacier and the largest ice cap too.
 It’s about the size of the U.S. state of Rhode Island.

 The glacial river Jökulsá á Fjollum supplies the water for Dettifoss, Europe’s most powerful waterfall.
 The river originates at the glacier Vatnajokull.
 The sound it makes is the loudest in all of Europe, and early in the morning, you’ll see inky rings around the edge.